wfjm/w11/doc/w11a_os_guide.md

 #### Legal and license issues

-Unfortunately there is no general hobbyist license for DEC operating systems for PDP-11 computers.
-The 'Mentec license' is commonly understood to cover the some older versions of DEC operating systems, for example
+Unfortunately, there is no general hobbyist license for DEC operating systems for PDP-11 computers.
+The 'Mentec license' is commonly understood to cover some older versions of DEC operating systems, for example

 - RT-11 V5.3 or prior
 - RSX-11M V4.3 or prior